dJg-jpeg/Address-Book-with-BlackJack-and-B-tches/README.md

 > `git clone https://github.com/jkbr/httpie.git`

-Then run the main_bot.py file from that directory:
+Navigate to the package folder using ‘cd’ command in your command line or Terminal (or open a new Terminal from the Folder/Git Bash Here in the package folder for Windows).

-> `sudo python main_bot.py install`
+Install the script by running the following code in the Terminal:

-# How to run the script?
+> `python setup.py install`

-To run the bot script, navigate to the package folder using ‘cd’ command in your command line or Terminal (or open a new Terminal from the Folder/Git Bash Here in the package folder for Windows).
+> `pip install -e .`

-Run the following command to prompt a Welcome message from the bot:
+Now you can run the script from any directory by running

-> `python3 main_bot.py`
+> `book_bot`

 After you see the Welcome message from bot, type ‘hello’ or ‘help’ to see the list of commands available in the chatbot.